mosip/documentation/docs/id-lifecycle-management.md

 Identity Lifecycle management refers to the **process of issuing and managing user identities** in a given system.
 The various life cycle events are briefly explained below:

-* New ID issuance (for adults and infants).
+* New ID issuance (for adults and infants)
-* ID data update/update individual’s information.
+* ID data update/update individual’s information
-* De-activate/re-activate individual’s ID.
+* De-activate/re-activate individual’s ID
-* Lost ID.
+* Lost ID

 ## New ID issuance